easttennesseecc-star/Q-Top-Dog-IDE/build-health/README.md

 # Build Health Scripts

-This folder contains automation scripts for build, test, and health checks to ensure robustness and stability of Q-IDE.
+This folder contains automation scripts for build, test, and health checks to ensure robustness and stability of Top Dog.

 - `check_build_health.py`: Checks backend and frontend build/test status.
 - `run_tests.py`: Runs backend and frontend tests for coverage.